 An introduction to human physiology for kinesiology students.
 This course covers primarily cardiovascular and respiratory physiology with introduction to support systems (acid-base regulation, renal, gastrointestinal, immune and reproductive systems).
 Anatomical and physiological changes over the lifespan will also be covered.
-(1.5h lab) Prerequisite(s): KINE 2413.
+(1.5h lab) Prerequisite(s): BKIN students only, KINE 2413.
 Antirequisite(s): Credit can be obtained for only one of KINE 2423 or BIOL 2823.
+Corequisite(s): KINE 2420L.